Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Raman phonons

+We start by briefly reviewing and summarizing the understanding of Raman phonons.
 Optical phonons have been well studied in crystalline solids using periodic Bloch-wave descriptions \cite{Ashcroft2022}, where the relative motion of atoms within the basis gives rise to high-frequency vibrational modes that couple strongly to electromagnetic fields.
 These modes play a central role in infrared absorption, Raman scattering, and a wide range of light-matter interactions, owing to their ability to modulate the crystal's polarization at optical frequencies.

 The concept of optical phonon can be generalized beyond crystalline solids in the context of Raman scattering.
-The characteristic out-of-phase motion of atoms in a lattice provides a natural analogy to the vibrational dynamics of isolated molecules, allowing the optical-phonon picture to extend to fluids, \ie liquids and gases, where no long-range periodic structure exists.
-In fact, the extension to fluids requires the ensemble-averaging over microscopic motions, and the collective oscillations of phonons refer to the macroscopic motions experienced by the optical field.
-This explains why a rotational Stokes field remains linearly polarized when driven by a linearly-polarized pump \cite{Gao2022,Eisenberg2025a,Eisenberg2025}.
-A linearly-polarized pump excites molecular rotations microscopically equally in the clockwise and counterclockwise directions, producing a macroscopic index modulation [Fig.~\ref{fig:Index_change_regimes}(b)] that generates a linearly-polarized Stokes field.
-In contrast, a non-linearly-polarized driving field preferentially excites rotational Raman scattering in one direction, leading to a vectorial response in the resulting Stokes generation \cite{Chen2024}.
+The characteristic \emph{out-of-phase} motion of atoms in a lattice provides a natural analogy to the vibrational dynamics of isolated molecules, allowing the optical-phonon picture to extend to liquids and gases, where no long-range periodic structure exists (see Supplementary Fig.~S3 in \cite{Chen2024}).
+In fact, the extension requires the ensemble-averaging over microscopic motions, and the collective oscillations of phonons refer to the macroscopic motions experienced by the optical field.
+This explains why a rotational Stokes field remains linearly polarized when driven by a linearly-polarized pump field \cite{Gao2022,Eisenberg2025a,Eisenberg2025}.
+A linearly-polarized pump excites molecular rotations microscopically equally in the clockwise and counterclockwise directions, producing a macroscopic index modulation [Fig.~\ref{fig:vib_rot_models}(b)] that generates a linearly-polarized Stokes field.
+In contrast, a driving field that is not linearly-polarized preferentially excites rotational Raman scattering in one direction, leading to a vectorial response in the resulting Stokes generation \cite{Chen2024}.